SameeraGrandhi/mlflow-on-k8s/README.md

 1. Install and configure the MiniKube/Microk8s Cluster
 2. Clone the repo
-3. Create a new Namespace for our application
+3. Create a new namespace for our application
+4. Create a new secret for our application
-4. Additional Software Requirements
+5. Additional Software Requirements

 #### 1. Install MiniKube/Microk8s Cluster
 There are so many open source tools are available in market now a days to build kubernetes cluster.
 Here we are, covered in Minikube and Microk8s installation process